-Check back with us to see how it ranks in the hot small SUV category as we complete testing it.
+Check back with us as we finish testing it and see where it ranks among the competition.
+Check back to see how it ranks in the small SUV category as we complete our testing.

 All cars come with basic warranty coverage, also known as a bumper-to-bumper warranty.
 This protects consumers against unexpected problems with non-wear items.
 Powertrain warranty protects against engine and transmission troubles.
 Rust through, or corrosion warranty, covers rust to non-damaged components.
 Roadside aid provides on-location assistance in case of a breakdown and may include limited towing services.

 Extended warranties provide peace of mind.
 Owners of models known to have worse-than-average predicted reliability can mitigate risks with an extended warranty.
 Generally, we recommend buying a model with better-than-average reliability and skipping this expensive add on.
 If you do buy an extended warranty, it is key to read the small print to understand what is covered and where you can bring the car for repairs.